Below is on pause.

 Since its founding by Dr. Clay Hubbs in 1977, Transitions

-Abroad has been recognized as a trailblazer in publishing
+Abroad has been a leader in publishing

 travel articles, ranging from expert advice to useful

-tips to insightful first-hand participant reports from
+tips to insightful first-hand participant stories from

 contributors and columnists around the globe.
-Winners

 to millions of visitors of all ages not available elsewhere.